hapax/hapax.github.io/assets/teaching.md

 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
 None of it means anything, or provides any insight.
-We're still in scrubland, and numbers have been replaced by random objects.
+We're still in the scrubland, and numbers have been replaced by random objects.

 Instead of a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.